Shresth-Gautam/Retail-Sales-Analytics-using-SQL-and-Python/README.md

-# Walmart Data Analysis: End-to-End SQL + Python Project P-9
+# Retail Sales Analytics using SQL and Python

 ## Project Overview

 ![Project Pipeline](https://github.com/najirh/Walmart_SQL_Python/blob/main/walmart_project-piplelines.png)

-Retail Sales Analytics using SQL and Python
-Project Overview

 This project is an end-to-end data analytics solution developed to uncover business insights from Walmart retail sales data.
 I used Python (Pandas, NumPy, SQLAlchemy) for data preparation and cleaning, and SQL (MySQL, PostgreSQL) for advanced querying and business analysis.
 The goal was to design a structured workflow that processes raw datasets into actionable insights on sales performance, profitability, and customer behavior.

-My Approach
+#My Approach

-Environment Setup
+# Environment Setup

 Configured VS Code with Python and SQL database connections (MySQL/PostgreSQL).

 Organized project files and workflows for smooth development.

-Data Acquisition & Preparation
+# Data Acquisition & Preparation

 Pulled Walmart sales dataset from Kaggle using the Kaggle API.